Tak-Iwamoto/ptera/docs/utils.md

 ## isBefore

-Check the DateTime instance is in the past
+Check the datetime is in the past

 ```typescript
 datetime("1992-01-01").isBefore(); // true